Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 > Accuracy of the network on the test images: 10.0 %

-## Milestone 5: Implementing transfer learning and Resnet50
+## Milestone 5: Implementing transfer learning with Resnet50

 ## Milestone 6: Create the text understanding model